makeruniverse/docs/docs/index.md

 ## Getting Started

-Your best way to start your maker journey is by joining our guided tours that take place every Tuesday 10:00AM in the Maker Universe in House K (Ground Floor).
+The best way to start your maker journey is by joining our guided tours that take place every Tuesday 10:00AM in the Maker Universe in House K (Ground Floor).
 Grab a coffee and get to know the space with us!

 ## Guided Projects